MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 | [ClientKey](../../connect/odbc/dsn-connection-string-attribute.md#clientkey) | | LMW |

-Here are some connection string keywords and connection attributes which are not documented in [Using Connection String Keywords with SQL Server Native Client](../../relational-databases/native-client/applications/using-connection-string-keywords-with-sql-server-native-client.md), [SQLSetConnectAttr](../../relational-databases/native-client-odbc-api/sqlsetconnectattr.md) and [SQLSetConnectAttr Function](../../odbc/reference/syntax/sqlsetconnectattr-function.md).
+Here are some connection string keywords and connection attributes, which are not documented in [Using Connection String Keywords with SQL Server Native Client](../../relational-databases/native-client/applications/using-connection-string-keywords-with-sql-server-native-client.md), [SQLSetConnectAttr](../../relational-databases/native-client-odbc-api/sqlsetconnectattr.md), and [SQLSetConnectAttr Function](../../odbc/reference/syntax/sqlsetconnectattr-function.md).

 ### Description